Locations in Dallas: DrinkHere

 469-872-0191

 When Deep Ellum starts to feel just a bit too crowded, you don’t have to look too far for an escape.
-Double Wide, all the way down on Commerce Street, offers a selection of cheap, powerful and/or interesting drinks that all fit in with its trailer park aesthetic.
+The hipster honkey tonk dive bar Double Wide, all the way down on Commerce Street, offers a selection of cheap, powerful and interesting drinks that all fit in with its trailer park aesthetic.
 What makes this location so much different than its Greenville Avenue counterpart Single Wide is its outdoor patio with seating made from repurposed toilets and road signs.
-Double Wide’s music venue (which makes its width double) is located across the patio and hosts bands from an array of genres.
+Double Wide’s music venue (which makes its width double) is located across the patio and hosts bands and DJs from an array of genres.